-Inquiries should be directed to the Gold Standard Foundation secretariat at: info@cdmgoldstandard.org
+Inquiries should be directed to the Gold Standard Foundation secretariat at: info@goldstandard.org

-SECTION I: SOURCE AND APPLICABILITY
+1.0 SOURCE AND APPLICABILITY

-This methodology is applicable to programs or activities introducing technologies and/or practices that reduce or displace greenhouse gas (GHG) emissions from the thermal energy consumption of households and non-domestic premises1.
+This methodology is applicable to programmes or activities introducing technologies and/or practices that reduce or displace greenhouse gas (GHG) emissions from the thermal energy consumption of households and non-domestic premises1.

-Examples of these technologies include the introduction of improved biomass or fossil fuel cook stoves, ovens, dryers, space and water heaters (solar and otherwise), heat retention cookers, solar cookers, bio-digesters2, safe water supply and treatment technologies3 that displace water boiling, thermal insulation in cold climates, etc.
+Examples of these technologies include the introduction of improved biomass or fossil fuel cookstoves, ovens, dryers, space and water heaters (solar and otherwise), heat retention cookers, solar cookers, bio-digesters2, safe water supply and treatment technologies3 that displace the boiling of water, thermal insulation in cold climates, etc.

-Examples of practices include the improved application of such technologies, shift from non-renewable to renewable fuel (e.g. shift to plant oil fired stoves)4, humidity control through improved storage and drying of fuels, etc. Project activities claiming emission reductions from improved practices only (no installation of improved devices) are expected to provide a particularly detailed discussion of the chosen monitoring approach so as to demonstrate in a convincing way that the emission reductions indeed result from the practices introduced by the project activity.
+Examples of practices include the improved application of such technologies, a shift from nonrenewable to renewable fuel (e.g. shift to plant oil fired stoves)4, humidity control through improved storage and drying of fuels, etc. Project activities that claim emission reductions from improved practices only (e.g. there is no installation of improved devices) are expected to provide a detailed discussion of the chosen monitoring approach so as to demonstrate that emission reductions do indeed result from the practices introduced by the project activity.

-Throughout the methodology the term technology refers to single or multiple technologies and/or practices.
+Throughout the methodology the term 'technology' refers to single or multiple technologies and/or practices.

 Shifts in technology may occur in a gradual manner and adoption can increase over the project period.
-The project activity is implemented by a project proponent and potentially with additional project participants.
+The project activity is implemented by a project proponent and can include additional project participants.
 The individual households and institutions do not act as project participants.